stevehenderson/GoogleTango_AR_VideoCapture/README.md

 The app also allows the user to take "snapshots" of the screen to save them for offline viewing.

+When running the app, the user adds a "sticky note" and, at the same time, the app takes a picture and stored it to the SD card.

 Written in Java and OpenGL 2.0.